JJNod88/jjn-pp2-tbc/README.md

     * Fix: setTimeOut function helped with this

 12. I have created a Score Limit function.
 However it makes my win, lose draw functionality inactive.
     * Fix: My scores increment is based on a string.
-Qhen looking for user scoree === 10, it wasnt registering.
+When looking for user score === 10, it wasnt registering.
 I added '10' for a string and it worked.

 13. I have created a Round tally funciton - It is incrementing the total round score after a score of 10 is reached, but not by 1 as expected, by 2/4/6.
 So if ends up that i lost three times in a row ion opaoper, it adds by 3.
 If i lost on one paper, it adds by 1.
 This is the bug,
-    Fix: I had the resetGame() function within a setTimeOut function which was in both my userWin and userLoses functions.
+    * Fix: I had the resetGame() function within a setTimeOut function which was in both my userWin and userLoses functions.
 I put the resetGame function outside of the setTimeOut function and tested it. it now works!

 14. Added addiitonal function to reset the game after 3 rounds have been run.
 It doesnt reset, and allows the rounds won score to increase incorrectly by simply clicking on one of the buttons (it should stop at 10 and not increase)
-    fix:
+    * fix:

 # Technologies
 Three technologies were used to build the interactive front-website website: